Four Steps To Using A Fire Extinguisher

 This is where most people fail.

 Instinct says "aim at the fire."
 Instinct is wrong.
-On the flip side, aim at the base of the fire — where fuel meets oxygen.
+Aim at the base of the fire — where fuel meets oxygen.
 That's the engine.
 The flames are just exhaust.

 Stand 6 to 8 feet back.
-Because of that, too close and the pressure spreads burning liquid.
+Too close and the pressure spreads burning liquid.
 Too far and the agent dissipates before it hits.

 Hold the hose or nozzle with your non-dominant hand.
-In real terms, if there's no hose (common on smaller units), grip the nozzle directly.
-This leads to keep it steady.
+Keep it steady.
+If there's no hose (common on smaller units), grip the nozzle directly.
 Your dominant hand stays on the lever.
+Not complicated — just consistent.

 Step 3: Squeeze the lever